Design Electives

 Facilitating Play Amongst Different Personality Types

+Dino Run is a set of toys that facilitate a game children can play in groups of 2.
 The target group of our design are children from 5-7 years old, to play during recess, in a schoolyard.
 Location was selected for more introverted children to have a chance to observe the play and join to their comfort.

 Children are a team of explorers in the depths of a jungle no one has gone before, where they are chased by a dinosaur.
 The groups must cross a large river using the items they find around to build a path in the water.